 Tangle-free power cord

-Pool robots come with power cords.
+Robotic cleaners come with power cords.
 This cord should be long enough for your pool and it should have swiveling ability to prevent tangling.

-This may seem such a silly little thing, but when you are trying to remove a robot from your pool that is already quite heavy when you also consider it is full of water, it can quite easily be 30lbs or more.
+This may seem such a silly little thing, but when you are trying to remove a robot from your swimming pool that is already quite heavy when you also consider it is full of water, it can quite easily be 30lbs or more.
 At that point, you will really be happy you have a robotic pool cleaner with a handle.

 How much do robotic pool cleaners cost?